 - For something that's outright wrong with existing instruments, select "Bug"

-- For more extensive research that'll span several instruments, select "Task"
+- For more extensive research that'll span several instruments, select "Task", and then:

 In the General section: